mautic/developer-documentation-new/docs/components/campaigns.rst

 Exporting a campaign
 ********************

 Mautic's export functionality provides campaign structures in formats that can be easily imported back into Mautic with the import feature.
-This helps ensure your marketing assets remain portable and preserved, expecially if you are working across many Mautic instances and domains.
+This helps ensure your marketing assets remain portable and preserved, especially if you are working across many Mautic instances and domains.

 Mautic exports all data related to your campaign to a structured JSON file, complete with any files and assets required.
 The resulting files are archived to a zip file that is saved to your browser.